spotlessmind1975/img2tile/README.md

 It is possible to indicate on which bank of characters these tiles will be loaded.
 The number entered will be used in the generation of C source codes.
 In particular, the number put here will be added to the symbols `_TILES_` / `_TILE_name` (as: `_TILES<number>_` / `_TILE<number>_name`).
 For backwards compatibility, no number will be added for bank number zero.
 So `-b 0` is equal to not specifying the `-b` option.

+`-d`   show debug messages

+Show debug messages on console.
+Only if `-v` is choosen.

 `-g <filename>` generate C header of tile offset

 If this option is given, a C header file will be created.
 In this file will be defined some constants, that are useful to access to each tile generated: